mesosphere/dcos-docs-site/pages/services/edge-lb/how-to-tasks/scale-up/index.md

 navigationTitle: Scaling load-balancer instances
 title: Scaling load-balancer instances
 menuWeight: 33
-excerpt: How to scale up load balancer instances
+excerpt: How to scale up and scale down load balancer instances
 enterprise: true
 ---
 As you refine the deployment of agent nodes and services for your DC/OS Enterprise cluster, you might find that you need to add or reduce the number of load balancing pool instances that are distributing workload to your backend servers.